Hand Evaluation

 You open 1D and partner responds 1H.
 What is your rebid?

-only a raise to 3H, but you have a strong side suit and good distributional
+an invitational raise to 3H, but you have a strong side suit and good

-values here.
-Adding in 3 pts. for the void, your hand is worth 19 pts. in support of
+distributional values here.
+Adding in 3 points for the void, your hand is

-hearts, so be sure you raise partner to game in his suit immediately.
+worth 19 points in support of hearts, raise partner to game in his suit immediately.

-and 3D, showing 16-18 pts.
+and 3D, showing 16-18 points.
 With your poor suit and a singleton

 in partner's suit, your best choice is probably the underbid of 2D.
 If